AdadAlShabab/LLMOps-LangChain-Stack-with-LangSmith-Weaviate-LangServe_Docker_Postman/README.md

 👉 Used for:

-A/B testing prompts or chains
+- A/B testing prompts or chains

-Evaluating LLM changes before deployment
+- Evaluating LLM changes before deployment

-Observability in regulated environments (e.g., finance, health)
+- Observability in regulated environments (e.g., finance, health)

 ## 5. Secure LLM Backend for Frontend Apps
 With the LangServe API:

-Your frontend (React, Flutter, etc.) calls the API securely
+- Frontend (React, Flutter, etc.) calls the API securely

-Keeps API keys & LLM logic hidden from client
+- Keeps API keys & LLM logic hidden from client

-Allows scaling and deployment as a backend service
+- Allows scaling and deployment as a backend service

 👉 Used for:

-SaaS AI tools

-Chatbots

-Mobile AI apps
+SaaS AI tools, Chatbots, Mobile AI apps

 ## 🧠 Architecture